atoms-ufrj/playmol/docs/commands.md

 first attribute of every defined [atom_type] as the specification of a [LAMMPS pair style] for such atom type, as well as the first attribute of every [bond_type], [angle_type], [dihedral_type], or [improper_type] as the specification of a corresponding style in [LAMMPS].

+* __openmm__: the command will generate an [OpenMM XML file] with force field parameters.
+Together with a [PDB File] (see above), this file can be used for running an efficient Molecular Dynamics simulation using [OpenMM].

 * __emdee__: the command will produce code in the [Julia] programming language, which can be used to define an initial configuration for a Molecular Dynamics simulation using the [EmDee] package.
 As